2029 NGTL Greater Edmonton Area Service Offering

 If NGTL awards Expansion Service to a prospective customer, such customer shall:

-1. execute, within the time period specified by NGTL, the Project and Expenditure Authorization (“PEA”), a Service Agreement (if applicable) and Schedule of Service under Rate Schedule FT-D or Rate Schedule OS (as applicable) for such Expansion Service;
+1. execute, within the time period specified by NGTL, the PEA, a Service Agreement (if applicable) and Schedule of Service under Rate Schedule FT-D or Rate Schedule OS (as applicable) for such Expansion Service;

 2. provide sufficient financial information to demonstrate its creditworthiness, as determined by NGTL in its sole discretion; and